 As I said, it’s just an option enabled by reaching Financial Independence.
 Having more options is always better than having less.

 Nobody will criticize you if you keep working after you’re FI.
 As Mr Money Mustache says: work is better, when you don’t need the money.
 Please, find 28 minutes to watch his WDS 2016 video.

-- on the government side: official pension age may step away, pension benefits may change, social security may disappear and so on
+maywill step away, pension benefits maywill change, social security may disappear and so on.

-- on the life side: you may need time away to be close to an aging parent or a family member or a friend who needs help and so on
+- On the life side: you may need time away to be close to an aging parent, a family member, or a friend who needs help and so on.

 Q) But I don’t want to do nothing like retirees do, I’m young and I want to be productive!
 Why should I aim to early retirement?

-I know very little traditional retirees who do nothing and complain 🙂
+I don’t know many “traditional retirees” who do nothing and complain about that 🙂

 Btw, I agree with you.
 And with John D. Rockefeller:

 I can think of nothing less pleasurable than a life devoted to pleasure.

 The problem is that retirement is a bad word.